Gennadius Scholarius: Patriarch

 In the spring of 1454 he was consecrated by the metropolitan of Heraclea Perinthus, but, since both the Church of Hagia Sophia and the palace of the patriarch were now in the hands of the Ottomans, he took up his residence successively in two monasteries of the city.
-While holding the episcopal office Gennadius drew up, apparently for the use of Mehmed, a confession or exposition of the Christian faith, which was translated into Turkish by Ahmed, Qadi of Berrhoea (and first printed by A. Brassicanus at Vienna in 1530).
+While holding the episcopal office Gennadius II drew up, apparently for the use of Mehmed, a confession or exposition of the Christian faith, which was translated into Turkish by Ahmed, Qadi of Berrhoea (and first printed in Greek and Latin by A. Brassicanus at Vienna in 1530).

-Gennadius was unhappy as patriarch, and tried to abdicate his position at least twice; in 1456 he resigned.
-The full reason for this step commonly attributed to his disappointment at the sultan's treatment of Christians, though Mehmed seems to have kept the fairly tolerant conditions he had allowed to them; various writers hint darker other motives.
+Gennadius II was unhappy as patriarch, and tried to abdicate his position at least twice; in 1456 he resigned.
+The full reason for this step commonly attributed to his disappointment at the sultan's treatment of Christians, though Mehmed II seems to have kept the fairly tolerant conditions he had allowed to them; various writers hint at other motives.
 Eventually, he found the tensions between the Greeks and the Ottomans overwhelming.

-He was later called two times to guide the Christian community as Patriarch during the turbulent period that followed the patriarchate of Isidore II.
-There is no consensus among scholars about the exact dates of his last two patriarchates: according to Kiminas (2009), he reigned again from April 1463 to c.
-June 1463 and from August 1464 to autumn 1465.
+He was later called two times to guide the Christian community as Patriarch during the turbulent period that followed the patriarchate of Isidore II of Constantinople.
+There is no consensus among scholars about the exact dates of his last two patriarchates: according to Kiminas (2009), he reigned again from April 1463 to June 1463 and from autumn 1464 to autumn 1465.
 Blanchet objects to the existence itself of these two additional terms.

-Gennadius then, like so many of his successors, ended his days as an ex-patriarch and a monk.
-He lived in the monastery of John the Baptist near Serrae in Macedonia, where he wrote books until he died in about 1473.
+Gennadius II then, like so many of his successors, ended his days as an ex-patriarch and a monk.
+He lived in the monastery of John the Baptist near Serrae in Macedonia, where he wrote books until he died in about 1472.